King George's Medical University: History

+The King George's Medical College, along with Canning College and Isabella Thoburn College, became the constituent institutions of the University of Lucknow in 1921.
+In 1983, the Government of Uttar Pradesh took over the college under The King George's Medical College and the Gandhi Memorial and Associated Hospitals (Taking Over) Act, 1983 (U.P.
+Act No. 10 of 1983).
+The takeover was repealed in 1998, and the college was re-transferred to the University of Lucknow on 28 March 1998 through U.P.
+Act No. 15 of 1998.
+It was subsequently separated from the University of Lucknow and elevated to the status of a state university in 2002.

 In 2002 the Government of Uttar Pradesh, led by Mayawati of the Bahujan Samaj Party (BSP), granted university status the college and renamed it Chhatrapati Shahuji Maharaj Medical University (CSMMU), under the Uttar Pradesh Chhatrapati Shahuji Medical University Act, 2002.
 In August 2003 Mulayam Singh Yadav of the Samajwadi Party (SP) replaced Mayawati and became Chief Minister of Uttar Pradesh.
 Two months later, in October 2003, the name of the university was changed to King George's Medical University (KGMU) by the Uttar Pradesh Chhartrapati Shahuji Maharaj Medical University (Second Amendment) Act, 2003.

 Name-changing continued.
 In 2007, after the BSP won the Uttar Pradesh Legislative Assembly election and Mayawati returned to office, the name of the institution reverted to CSMMU.
 When control returned to the SP in the 2012 election, Akhilesh Yadav's government returned the name of the university the current "King George Medical University".

 Similar changes occurred for the dental faculty.
 The faculty was established in 1949 as a section of the ENT department; raised to a separate department in 1950, it moved to a new building in 1952.
 When the university was established in 2002, the dental department became the Dental College, a constituent college of the university.
 Two years later, under the Uttar Pradesh King George's University of Dental Science Act, 2004, the Dental College was raised to the status of a state university named the "U.P.
-King George’s University of Dental Science".
+King George's University of Dental Science".
 In 2007, the government reverted this decision and the U.P.
 King George's University of Dental Science again became simply a Faculty of Dental Sciences, as it was at the establishment of the university.

-After getting university status, it also worked as an affiliating university for some colleges till academic year 2021-2022 when colleges affiliated to the university were taken over by newly established Atal Bihari Vajpayee Medical University.
+After attaining university status, it also functioned as an affiliating university for several medical colleges, including Autonomous Medical College, Bahraich, until the academic year 2021–2022, after which the affiliated colleges were transferred to the newly established Atal Bihari Vajpayee Medical University.